 The 23-year old Hakim Nasiri was arrested after police found images of possible terror targets on his phone, Bari prosecutor Roberto Rossi said on Tuesday.
 Nasiri also saved a picture of himself holding an M16 rifle (shown above).

 Italian officials first started the investigation in December when four Afghans were spotted taking videos in a Bari mall.
-The police than searched their phones and found recordings from the city's airport and port, as well aslocations in Rome,
+The police than searched their phones and found recordings from the city's airport and port, as well as locations in Rome, Paris and London.

 "It was clear these were not tourist images.
 They appear to have been scouting sensitive sites," Rossi told the press conference.